 Welded steel plates are used in the construction of these tanks.
 They are often used in areas where space is limited or where soil conditions are not suitable for concrete, plastic, or fiberglass septic tanks.

 Pros - Steel septic tanks are long-lasting and resistant to damage.

 Cons - They can be expensive to install, and typically only last for about 25 years before rusting.

-They are available with wheels for towing, as well as above and below ground storage.
+They are available with wheels for towing, as well as above ground and below-ground storage.
 They have a low-profile design that allows these tanks to slide under trailers, leaving an exposed corner for pumping.
 These tanks may be connected in a series to increase volume to the needed amount.

 Pros - Allows sewage to be stored safely in a temporary environment.